Skip to content

 That is the layer to check for logistics.
 This site does not replace it.
 We point you there for the movie path, then bring you back to Homer for the reading path.

-What the film has to adapt
+What the film had to adapt — and what it did

 The Odyssey is not a simple road movie.
 The poem begins near the end of the story, while Odysseus is still missing and his house is being eaten alive by suitors.
 The first four books follow his son Telemachus, not Odysseus.
 The famous adventures - Cyclops, Circe, the underworld, Sirens, Scylla, Charybdis - arrive as a flashback Odysseus tells after he has already survived them.

-The five things to know before watching
+The five things to know from Homer

 Odysseus is not only clever.
 He survives by disguise, language, timing, and endurance, but those same gifts cause some of his suffering.
 He is the man of many turns, not a clean action hero.